What is Aiglatson?

-Aiglatson is not a name.
+Aiglatson is not a surname.
 It is an emotion, an antonym of future shock.

 In Futures Studies as Applied Knowledge, Jim Dator wrote, “Aiglatson is ‘Nostalgia’ spelled backwards and is a word told to me by Gabriel Fackre to symbolize the yearning for things to come; revering the future; without being disrespectful to the past (remembering that once it was all that was humanly possible), preferring the dreams of the future to the experiences of the past; always desiring to try something new; to go where no one has ever gone before in all areas of human–and non-human, and, soon, post-human–experience.”

-However looking at the images from the fair with the art deco and the starry eyed view of science and engineering, viewers often feels a connection to the past generation’s view of what the present should be.
-One can imagine the emotions the visitors to the fair must have felt with their hope and optimism toward the end of the Great Depression.
+With the art deco and the starry-eyed view of science and engineering, one can imagine the emotions the visitors to the fair must have felt.
+The exhibit happened towards the end of the Great Depression, and the visitor’s hope and optimism were waiting to erupt.
 They felt aiglatson.

 Even today, their aiglatson and the Futurama view of the future affect our own.
 For all intents and purposes, we have been living that vision of tomorrow for more than 50 years.
 However, we now see the implications of the Futurama vision for the future which were hidden at that time: rising energy costs, pollution, burning rivers, tainted ecosystems, nuclear meltdowns, international terrorism, etc.